Boat Tour Western Brook Pond in Gros Morne National Park

 Walk to the jetty

-On our hike we cross the terminal moraine in the Gros Morne National Park, which the former glacier deposited at this point.
-This turns the Western Brook Pond into a lake and not a fjord, because a fjord is directly connected to the sea.
-Here, however, the glacier debris separates the lake from direct access to the ocean.
+Here we cross the terminal moraine in the Gros Morne National Park, which the former glacier deposited at this point.
+This turns Western Brook Pond into a lake and not a fjord, because if you think about it, a fjord is directly connected to the sea.
+Here, however, the glacial debris separates the lake from direct access to the ocean.
 This gives us the chance to look at numerous marsh plants that bloom along the hiking trail in July.
-Also, we see tracks of moose in the mud that reaches up to the boardwalks.
-Obviously, the animals feel comfortable here.
-The many footprints indicate that they often stay here.
-But you probably have to be here early in the morning or in the evening to see them.
-We have to be content with their tracks.
+And we see traces of moose in the mud that reaches up to the boardwalks.
+The animals obviously feel comfortable here, as the many footsteps indicate that they often stay here.
+But you probably have to be here early in the morning or evening to see them.
+We have to be content with their traces.

 You need that for a hike to the jetty on Western Brook Pond